Lawyers for Truckers Injured in Accidents

-Our truck accident attorneys have experience representing truck drivers in accident accident cases involving collisions on the road and incidents occurring on the premises of companies and logistic companies.
-Before you speak to a representative from an insurance company, we invite you to contact our firm for a free consultation to discuss your legal options for a recovery from an injury case or via workers’ compensation.
+Our truck accident attorneys have experience representing truck drivers in accident cases involving collisions on the road and incidents occurring on the premises of companies and logistics companies.
+Before you speak to a representative from an insurance company, we invite you to contact our firm for a free consultation to discuss your legal options for recovery from an injury case or via workers’ compensation.

 Traumatic Brain Injury (TBI) and Spinal Cord Injury

 Truck drivers involved in serious collisions and crashes are at great risk of suffering catastrophic injuries to the brain and spinal cord compared to victims injured in passenger vehicle cars.
 Most likely, the increased severity of injuries to truckers results from the vehicle’s massive weight and great height that make it more challenging to maneuver in an accident.

 Working extended hours often leads to fatigue and slower reaction time needed to avoid accidents on the road.
 Injury to the truckers’ brain and spinal column typically requires many years of intensive rehabilitation, treatment, and follow-up surgeries.
 As a result, many truck drivers are required to leave their position to seek a different kind of employment if they are able to work at all after the accident.

 Back and Neck Injuries